MartC53/547ConnectTheDots/README.md

 ### Image processing
 The time resolved data can be challenging to work with as the data is stored in .tiff stacks.
 The stacks are composed of a single experiment at a given input concentration but each stack contains 1,200 images- one image is taken every second for 20 minutes.
 Some phones and websites have issues displaying the images.
 Additionally, slight variation between images results in uneven distribution of pixel intensities in successive images.
 In order to solve these issues the .tiff stacks are read in with `tifffile` and converted into a stacked matrix.
 Then each image is normalized to a float64 number taking the average of the four corner pixels and background subtracted from the initial frame before the reaction begins.
 ### Model training
+The decision tree classifier model is actually multiple decision tree regressor.
+The model is set up so that a variable branch depth regressor is trained for each of the desired copy sets.
+The depth of the model is chosen to be the depth with the lowest mean squared error and highest  coefficient of determination.
+For the eight regressors, the depth range is [2-7] with the average depth being 5 branches.
+When making a prediction, the model runs the data through call eight models and reports the model with the highest coefficient of determination as being the starting copy type, essentially a classifier.

 ## Application Usage